-Subject experts will tell you that your best access to creativity is when you are in the state of flow.
+Writing and creativity experts will tell you that your best access to creativity is when you are in a state of flow.

-So, business writers, how do you get to flow so you can tap into creativity?
+So, business writers, how do you get to the state of flow so you can tap into creativity?

 Find an Autotelic Experience

 Autotelic is derived from the Greek words “auto” (meaning self) and “telos” (goal).

 An autotelic experience is an activity that’s its own reward, for which you don’t seek permission or expect anything by doing it.
 Each element of the experience pulls you into the next, and you have no hesitation or doubt as you continue.
 Self-consciousness dissipates, and time passes by quickly.

 One example of an autotelic experience is exercise.
 Well, maybe not, if you hate exercising.

 But let’s say you don’t.
 You’re on that elliptical cycle, and you’re focused on how your muscles are working.
 With the slightest bit more exertion, you get immediate feedback in the form of more sweat—and the console telling you that you just burned another five calories.

 Ah, reward!
 So you push on, and the next thing you know, your hour is done, and you are well aware of your exhaustion, but you feel like you could keep going for the rest of the day.
 Okay, at least another 10 minutes.
 You get the idea.